 We had to try the famous slammer hammer shot at the Slammer Bar Ios, and you should too!
 Where else can you pay to get hit in the head by your bartender?
 Another bar we really like was the Lost Boys bar.
 We really liked their shirts so we did their shots challenge to get them.
 I think it was something like 7 shots for a shirt?
 Afterward, we went to Shush Bar Ios, because I’d always wanted to try a silent disco.
 You get a pair of headphones where there are multiple channels and you can jam out to whatever you like.
 Super cool!

-So, Ios wasn't the quiet and relaxing stop we had planned, but it sure was a blast!
+So, Ios wasn’t the quiet and relaxing stop we had planned, but it sure was a blast!
 I would recommend going if you are college-aged.
+We were on the brink of being too old to enjoy the Ios lifestyle.
 It is a beautiful island and everything was super cheap and geared towards that age group.

 Yes, it’s true.
 Santorini looks even more beautiful in real life than in photos!
 We chose to stay in the heart of Fira since we knew that we would like to spend our evenings.

 We started off with dinner at Argo, which was on the famous cascading cliffs of Fira.
 It is a busy spot with delicious Greek dishes, and probably the “hippest” one in the area, so reservations are needed.
 We also tried Lithos, which had beautiful unobstructed views, and pretty good Mediterranean dishes.